CodeSonia/CodeSonia_Personal_Portfolio/README.md

 - I want to humanise my brand and showcase who CodeSonia is by providing an image, contact information, and a story to increase CodeSonia’s brand awareness.
 - I want to illustrate my projects so that I can appeal to prospective recruiters/employers.
 - I want to provide the ability for users to contact me with any requests, or with the ability to book a friendly conversation for networking purposes.
-- I want to provide my social media channels, so prospective employers/recruiters can put a face/personality to CodeSonia.
+- I want to provide my social media channels, to personify CodeSonia.
 - I want to showcase CodeSonia in her best light by providing her most significant achievements to convey the message that CodeSonia is motivated, passionate and driven in any work setting.
 - I want to illustrate CodeSonia’s technical skills in a visual format so that employers/recruiters gain a better understanding of the skillset.
 - I want to illustrate other skills in a fun, engaging format so that users can see that CodeSonia has soft skills that are also required for the roles they are advertising.